bioinfolabic/protein_folding_datasets/README.md

 ```
 make run_all_5NAZ_1_0
 ```

+## Path Results
+Contains all datasets and graphs generated during this work.

 ## All data that needs to be changed to place the input files are indicated in the program with the following comment:
 ```